 In the morning when you awaken refreshed, your mind is more receptive to thought patterns and better able to concentrate and receive new stimuli.
 Affirming is a terrific set-up for how you will be during the day ahead.

-The major benefit of the evening session is that you will continue your visualization during your sleeping state.
-This means that the thought process established by doing your affirming and visualizing will continue to operate on a subconscious level during sleep.
+The major benefit of the evening session is that you will continue your visualization, on a subconscious level, during your sleep.

 The last half hour, before you go to bed, is critical.
 You are more receptive to messages than at any other time during the day.
 Science tells us, that when we go to sleep our conscious mind clicks off, and our subconscious mind clicks on, and begins to entertain itself for the rest of the evening.
 Studies have also shown us that, we go over what we recorded during the day 3-5 times during our sleep that night.
 But this is the really exciting part - what we did in our last 30 minutes we replay 15-17 times during the night.